-This month’s theme has been all about transitions — those often messy, uncertain, in-between phases that sit between what was and what’s not quite here yet.
-Whether it’s big life changes, a shift in direction, or a quiet internal realignment, we all move through transition phases at various points.
+This month’s theme has been all about transitions — those messy, uncertain phases where life no longer feels the same, but the new hasn’t fully arrived.
+Whether it’s a major life change, a shift in direction, or a quieter internal evolution, we all move through transition at different points in life

 Over the past few weeks, I’ve shared reflections on how these phases feel, why they can be so disorienting (especially for high-achieving professionals), and how to navigate them with more steadiness and self-compassion.